If you’re in business, you need to market yourself. There’s no two ways about it.

 One of the best ways to find shows to be featured on is to see what shows experts in your industry have been on.
 A simple Google search of “NAME OF EXPERT + podcast interviews” is likely to bring up valuable information.

 For example, as I seek opportunities to appear on shows within the plant based industry, it would make sense to search out shows experts in the plant based industry have been featured on.

 One such expert is author, runner and super plant based eater, Ellen Jaffe Jones.
-Ellen is a recognized name, has authored several books and has been interviewed countless times.
+Ellen has a recognized name, has authored several books and has been interviewed countless times.
 A quick search brought up several shows I can target.

 By doing this over and over, I will be able to create a solid list of shows to appear on.

 One of the best ways to find show opportunities is by searching on iTunes.
 Regardless of your genre and area of expertise, you are bound to find dozens, even hundreds, of shows to appear on.

 There are shows of every description on iTunes.

 - Self help